Jim-Dillon/payrun-platform/README.md

 4. I created an alert icon which I wanted to be visible on rows where a supplier sent multiple invoices of the same amount.
 With more time I would've slightly altered the data to simulate this case and added a tooltip with a warning for potential duplicate payments.
 5. Add notifications for success/error state (customised with something like Toastify).
 6. Use LocalStorage so my state survives through accidental browser refreshes.
+7. Use a state management system for all my specified state, like Zustand